 3. Stanford sell out

-Google’s algorithm is called PageRank.
+Google Search is based on an algorithm called PageRank.
 You may intuitively think this is based on the rank system but it's actually named after Larry Page.
 The patent for this is still held by Stanford.
-They received 1.8mm shares of the eventual company of Google, which they sold in 2005 for $336 million.
+They received 1.8M shares of stock in Google for Google's use of the patent, which they sold in 2005 for $336 million.
 Just goes to show that encouraging developers in academia can really pay off.

-PageRank not only ranks on pages based on links, it is also able to show which "species" are about to go extinct.
+Google Search's PageRank not only ranks on pages based on links, but it is also able to show which "species" are about to go extinct.
 In effect, it works by determining which pages have the most links to them and thus are less likely to disappear into obscurity.
-Pretty neat.

 5. Everything is politics